VanessaEvo/ai-prompt-builder/README.md

 ## 📱 PWA — Install as App

-AI Prompt Builder Pro is a fully installable Progressive Web App.
+AI Prompt Builder is a fully installable Progressive Web App.

 ### Chrome / Edge (Desktop & Android)
 1. Open the app in your browser